naguiluz/from-the-beginning/README.md

 In "while loop" I very simply applied the while loop structure to a number to carry out a brief sequence of addition.
 3/11/21

 In "guessing game" I applies a combination of booleans, while loops, and if statements to create a 3 guess mini game to find a secret word.
 (It's not a very fun game to play, but making it sure was.)
 3/11/21

 In "what year were you born" I practiced my if statements by creating a short program that asks how old you are and calculates what year you were born.
 It can correct itself by asking a follow up question of one year earlier with a tweaked equation.
 (This is to account for people who already had their birthday this year!)
 3/12/2021

+In "for loop" I learned how to apply the function to create a sequence of "loves me, loves me not, loves me" (like the flower petal game) in a range of numbers. ( I arbitrarily picked 307) I applied one condition for every odd number and the other for evens.
+I also learned how to use # to add notes to my programs!